dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 or WindowsOS, etc. Fun fact: every OS was built starting from Linux.
-Aside from this, Ubuntu is also one of the most secure forms of Linux because of its constant updates, so long you do not download unsecure items from online (although Ubuntu will immediately attempt to block these actions anyways)
+Aside from this, Ubuntu is also one of the most secure forms of Linux because of its constant updates, so long you do not download unsecure items from online (although Ubuntu will immediately attempt to block these actions anyways) **Note: this is mainly a guide for Windows-to-Ubuntu.
+Also, I strongly recommend using a new and empty SSD as it's otherwise far more difficult**